NethServer/ns8-docs/webtop.rst

 ========================

 Most user settings can be directly managed by the user itself via the settings menu.
-Locked settings require administration privileges.
+Locked settings require administrative privileges.

 The administrator can :index:`impersonate` users, to check existing accounts using special login credentials: